 What kind of bike should you bring?
 The bike you're most comfortable with!
 Just about any decent bike with front suspension from the past several years will be more than enough to take on the vast majority of the Copper Harbor trails.
-Yes, that means your hardtail will do just fine.
+Your hardtail will do just fine for nearly all activities.
 Full suspension bikes are a bonus but not required - don't feel like you have to upgrade to attend.
 Helmets are a must!
 Pads are optional but never hurt if you've got 'em.
 If you are deciding on pedals, go flat as this will help advance your skills faster.

 Watch the weather and be prepared: we ride rain or shine.
 The Copper Harbor Trails don't shut down when it rains and neither will we.
 A little mud never hurt anyone!
 You may also want to bring your yoga mat as Johanna Davis from Spirit of the North Wellness will be leading a morning session or two for us.

-Clinic-related questions can be sent to Mandy Kramer at firstname.lastname@example.org
+Clinic-related questions can be sent to Emily Oppliger at email@example.com

-Fee for the weekend of events is $310 which includes 2.5 days of skills, drills, and on-trail learning; shuttles from Keweenaw Adventure Company; lunches on Saturday and Sunday from the Mariner and Pines; coffee and sweets on Sunday morning from Jamsen's; evening education sessions on Friday and social on Saturday; CHWW tank top or t-shirt (your choice!); swag toss; and priceless memories with new and old friends.
-See the 2018 Participant Guide below for an example schedule of events (will be updated in the spring with 2019's schedule).
+Fee for the weekend of events is $395 which includes 2.5 days of skills, drills, and on-trail learning; lunches on Saturday and Sunday from the Mariner and Pines; coffee and bakery on Sunday morning from Jamsen's; evening education sessions on Friday and social on Saturday; CHWW tank top or t-shirt (your choice!); swag raffle; and priceless memories with new and old friends.
+See the Participant Guide below for an example schedule of events.